 The charter for employers who are positive about mental health is a voluntary agreement.

-As a result, we have made an ongoing commitment to:
+We have made an ongoing commitment to:

 - show a positive and enabling attitude to all colleagues and job applicants with a mental health condition